 Camelot has claimed the "enhancements" actually give a better chance of winning and better odds of becoming a millionaire but the move has not been popular with all players.

-However if no-one wins the jackpot on Wednesday or Saturday, Camelot will enact new regulations which stipulate that it must be shared out.
+However if no-one wins the jackpot today or Saturday, Camelot will enact new regulations which stipulate that it must be shared out.

 The rules say that the jackpot has to be won in the first draw after it reaches £50 million, meaning that if no players match all six numbers the prize will be shared between winners in the next tier where there is at least one winner, most likely those who have just five main numbers and the bonus ball.